 - Seafood: catfish, clams, crab, halibut, lobster, mussels, oysters, salmon, scallops, shrimp, snapper, tilapia, trout

-- Meat and Poultry: bacon, boar, chicken, ham, lamb, pork, prosciutto, quail, rabbit, steak, turkey, and veal
+- Meat and Poultry: bacon, boar, chicken, ham, lamb, pork, prosciutto, quail, rabbit, steak, turkey, veal

-- Dairy: blue, cheddar, fontina, goat, gorgonzola, and Parmesan cheese, cream, poached eggs
+- Dairy: bleu cheese, cheddar, fontina, goat cheese, gorgonzola, Parmesan cheese, cream, poached eggs

 - Fruit and Dessert: apple, apricot, berries, fig, grape, lemon, melon, peach, pear, plum, strawberry